mivano/azure-cost-cli/README.md

 OPTIONS:
     -h, --help            Prints help information
         --debug           Increase logging verbosity to show all debug logs
     -s, --subscription    The subscription id to use.
-Will try to fetch the active id if not specified.
+Will try to fetch the active id if not specified -g, --resource-group  The resource group to scope the request to.
+Need to be used in combination with the subscription id -b, --billing-account The billing account id to use -e, --enrollment-account The enrollment account id to use
     -o, --output          The output format to use.
 Defaults to Console (Console, Json, JsonC, Markdown, Text, Csv) -t, --timeframe       The timeframe to use for the costs.
 Defaults to BillingMonthToDate.
 When set to Custom, specify the from and to dates using the --from and --to options
         --from            The start date to use for the costs.
 Defaults to the first day of the previous month